clean-advice/clean-advice/README.md

 - 👋 Hi, I’m Devlin @clean-advice
-- 👀 I’m interested in pretty much all things related to building professional, well built, maintainable, and exsible codebases for enterprise applications that deliver the most value to the end user as possible, including but not limited to: Clean Code/Architecture, SOLID principles, Object Calisthenics, OO Design Patterns, Continuous Integration, Continuous Delivery, DevOps.
+- 👀 I’m interested in pretty much all things related to building professional, maintainable, and extensible codebases for enterprise applications that deliver the most value to the end user as possible, including but not limited to: Clean Code/Architecture, SOLID principles, TDD/BDD, Object Calisthenics, OO Design Patterns, Continuous Integration, Continuous Delivery, DevOps.
 - 🌱 I’m currently learning ... every day.
 - 📫 You can reach me via email : devlin.schoonraad[at]outlook.com